yuchdev/systemc_examples/README.md

-# "SystemC: From Ground Up" Exercises
+# SystemC Tutorial Project

 ## Intro

-Tutorial exercises mostly taken from the book of David Black "SystemC: From Ground Up" 2nd Edition.
+Given exercises mostly were taken from the book of David Black "SystemC: From Ground Up" 2nd Edition.
-It includes instructions how to set up the SystemC working environment with manual build or using Conan.
+However, project includes instructions how to set up the SystemC working environment with manual build or using Conan, to be able to concentrate on studying framework and not spending much time for initial configuration.

 ## Building SystemC from scratch